6250+ as of November 2023. 850 Vasectomies were performed in FY22/23.

 We have two options for anxiety.

 We can use some sleeping tablets to calm you down pre-op.
 This is fairly variable in onset and efficacy.
-We have better results with the use of Penthrox.
+We find better results with the additional use of the green whistle.

 Whenever you are comfortable.
 This is normally within the first week.